ANRGUSC/Jupiter/docs/source/Jdeploy.rst

 ------------------------------

-You need to create difference namespaces in your Kubernetes cluster that will be dedicated to the DRUPE, execution profiler, scheduler mapper, and CIRCE deployments, respectively.
+You need to create difference namespaces in your Kubernetes cluster that will be dedicated to the DRUPE, execution profiler, Task Mapper, and CIRCE deployments, respectively.
 You can create these namespaces commands similar to the following:

 .. code-block:: bash